About the accelerated master’s (4+1) degree

 Approval and Application process

+The accelerated master’s application is a two-step process.
 Students must first be approved to begin the accelerated master’s (4+1).
-The approval process begins with the School of Sustainability approval application, due March 1st of their junior year.
+The approval process begins with the School of Sustainability approval application, due March 1st of their junior year (or equivalent).
 Approval is needed in order to begin taking graduate classes during their senior year (or equivalent).

 Then, in fall of their senior year (or equivalent), students previously approved to begin the accelerated master’s (4+1) must apply for graduate admission to the MSUS program using the ASU Graduate Application.
 The ASU Graduate Application and all related materials are due by March 1st.
 Admission to the accelerated master’s (4+1) is required to begin graduate classes the following fall, after completion of the bachelor’s degree.